naliferopoulos/naliferopoulos/README.md

-Hey there!
-Here's a few stuff about me, in no particular order.

-### I like:
-- Computers
-- Beer
-- Open-source
-- Cats
-- Mechanical Keyboards
-- Hammocks

-### I spend most of my time doing:
-- Kernels
-- Pwnables
-- Infosec
-- Low-level herpa-derping

-### I dislike:
-- Racism/Sexism/Discrimination
-- Capitalism
-- Uncommented hax in code
+I develop malware and offensive tooling for the [Hackcraft](https://hackcraft.gr) Red Team.
+I spend a lot of my time writing low-level code, reverse engineering, or staring at debugger screens.

-You can find me on [Twitter](https://twitter.com/naliferopoulos), [my blog](https://naliferopoulos.github.io/ThinkingInBinary) or lying on a hammock.
+You can find me on [Twitter](https://twitter.com/naliferopoulos) and at [my blog](https://naliferopoulos.github.io/ThinkingInBinary).

 <!--
 Flag: ThisIsAPrettyLongFlagCongratsForFindingIt!